Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 D – KILT ROCK & MEALT FALLS – One beautiful viewpoint for both Kilt Rock and Mealt Falls.
 Mealt waterfall, which is fed from nearby Mealt Loch falls over sheer cliffs and drops roughly 55m to the rocky shore below.
 North of the Mealt Falls, there is a rock formation that looks strikingly similar to the pleated folds of a traditional Highland kilt, hence the name Kilt Rock.
 By the way, the view to the south is beautiful as well (right picture below).
 The free parking is right at the viewpoint, which is super convenient.

-Kilt Rock - Scotland Road Trip Itinerary
+Kilt Rock on a Scotland Road Trip Itinerary

 Kilt Rock © The Luxury Travelers